trozware/scene-storage-bug-demo/README.md

 Disabling the app sandbox makes no difference.

 If anyone with an Intel MacBook could confirm whether it is only an M1 problem, I'd love to hear.

+---

+Problem solved thanks to Michael on the macOS by Tutorials book forum: https://forums.raywenderlich.com/t/storing-window-settings-experiment-dont-work-for-me/169620/20.

+It seems that if you check **Close windows when quitting an app** in System Preferences > General, then @SceneStorage does nothing.
+I don't remember ever checking this, but it was checked on my MacBook and not on my iMac.